LibreCAD/docs/guides/dwg-edit.rst

 Drawing geometric shapes, or *entities* is familiar to many people that have used drawing and paint programs.
 As with many programs, there are a multitude of ways to generate the desired results.
 LibreCAD is the same - there are many ways to obtain the same results in a completed drawing - far too many to be able document an example for each one in a User Guide.
 For users it is important know what tools are available and how to apply them.

-This section of the User Guide brings together many other parts of the LibreCAD manual and will show how to use a variety tools to *create* and *modify* drawings.
+This section of the **User Guide** brings together many other parts of the LibreCAD manual and will show how to use a variety tools to *create* and *modify* drawings.
 Be sure to read through the **Reference** section, particularly the :ref:`Fundamentals <fundamentals>`, the :ref:`Drawing Tools <tools>` and the :ref:`Snapping <snaps>` sections to obtain an understanding of the basic operation of LibreCAD and its various tools.
+It is also helpful to understand the different :ref:`View <view>` tools and commands.

 .. note::
     The examples below use both the the command line and the mouse for input.
 In cases where the command line is used and additional input is required because of a **Tool Option** (see **Drawing Tools**) see the *note* below the command text.
 Where the mouse is the primary form of input, the instructions are provided in bullet form.